greenwyrt/plover2CAT/user_manual.md

 ### History

 Plover2CAT keeps track of all editing in the editor.
-The History Pane lists the actions performed, with new actions appended to the end.
+The History Pane first lists the actions performed in the session, with new actions appended to the end.
 Clicking on an action before the end will undo all actions to that action, and clicking below will redo actions.

+The second part of the pane is the "Version History".
+Here, it is possible to switch to previously saved versions of the transcript.
+Only the `*.transcript` file is modified, the paper tape is unchanged.
+For most, the user interface is enough as it provides up to 100 versions to switch to.

+Under the hood, versioning is powered by [`dulwich`](https://github.com/jelmer/dulwich/), a purely Python implementation of git.
+Commits made by the editor are done with the author being "plover2CAT."
+For power users, they can use all git commands possible, such as assess all the changes through git, revert files past 100 revisions, and even set up remote repositories.
+(Pushing to remote repositories is outside the scope of this plugin.)

 ### Audiovisual Controls